energyLS/distrains/README.md

 # **DISTRAINS** - Whisky **DIST**illeries and their closest **TRAIN** Stop Distance

-Don't drink and drive!
+## Don't drink and drive!
 But why not taking the train to visit (all) whisky distilleries in Scotland?

-My research visit in Edinburgh combined with low carbon public transport
-Interail Global Pass

 This repository uses geodata of Scotlands train stops and whisky distilleries to find the